New

 What complaints did the Duke have about the Duchess in 'My Last Duchess'?

-She wore immodest clothing
+she wore immodest clothing

-She rode mules
+she rode mules

-She did not have generational wealth
+she did not have generational wealth

 Q2.

-The Duke in 'My Last Duchess' is shocked how the Duchess did not feel indebted to him based on his “gift” of…
+The Duke in 'My Last Duchess' is shocked at how the Duchess did not feel indebted to him based on his “gift” of…

 beautiful animals.